 Many applications in the real world need databases to store the data they process.
 Thus, programming languages for such applications must also support some mechanism to organize the access to databases.
 This can be done in a way that is largely independent on the underlying programming language, e.g., by passing SQL statements as strings to some database connection.
-However, it is well known that such a loose coupling is a source of security leaks, in particular, in web applications [15].
+However, it is well known that such a loose coupling is the source of security leaks, in particular, in web applications [16].
 Thus, a tight connection or amalgamation of the database access into the programming language should be preferred.

-In principle, logic programming provides a natural framework for connecting databases (e.g., see [4, 6]) since relations stored in a relational database can be considered as facts defining a predicate of a logic program.
+In principle, logic programming provides a natural framework for connecting databases (e.g., see [5,7]) since relations stored in a relational database can be considered as facts defining a predicate of a logic program.
 Unfortunately, the well-developed theory in this area is not accompanied by practical implementations.
 For instance, distributions of Prolog implementations rarely come with a standard interface to relational databases.
-An exception is Ciao Prolog which has a persistence module [3] that allows the declaration of predicates where facts are persistently stored, e.g., in a relational database.
+An exception is Ciao Prolog that has a persistence module [4] that allows the declaration of predicates where the facts are persistently stored, e.g., in a relational database.
 This module supports a simple method to query the relational database, but updates are handled by predicates with side effects and transactions are not explicitly supported.
-A similar concept but with a clear separation between queries and updates has been proposed in [10] for the multi-paradigm declarative language Curry [7, 14].
-This will be the basis for the current framework that provides an environment for high-level programming with databases.
-The objectives of this work are:
+A similar concept but with a clear separation between queries, updates, and transactions has been proposed in [11] for the multi-paradigm declarative language